sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/MultiItemSelection/README.md

-The `ItemSelection` component is a list used for referencing different datasets in `Sulu`.
-Inside the `ItemSelection` those references can be added, sorted and deleted.
+The `MultiItemSelection` component is a list used for referencing different datasets in `Sulu`.
+Inside the `MultiItemSelection` those references can be added, sorted and deleted.
 The sorting can be done by drag and drop.

 ```
-const Item = ItemSelection.Item;
+const arrayMove = require('react-sortable-hoc').arrayMove;
-const arrayMove = ItemSelection.arrayMove;
+const Item = MultiItemSelection.Item;

 const items = [
     {